 Publishers will need to make their own determination on whether CCPA applies in their situation.
 However, regardless of a publisher’s assessment of their status under CCPA, Rakuten Advertising has determined that it, (Rakuten Advertising), qualifies as a business that collects information that may be sold to third parties.
 As such, Rakuten Advertising is required to provide explicit notice and an opportunity to opt-out at, or before, the point of data collection.
-This means that a California resident needs to be presented with explicit notice and an opportunity to opt-out of Rakuten Advertising tracking on the page that the publisher places Rakuten Advertising provided tracking.
+This means that a California resident needs to be presented with explicit notice and an opportunity to opt-out of Rakuten Advertising tracking on the page that the publisher places our provided tracking links.

 The Publisher Membership Agreement has been updated to include the CCPA requirements, and you will need to accept the new agreement to continue as a publisher in our network, or decline and delete your publisher account.

 Beginning January 1, 2020, Rakuten Advertising will require that publishers implement a privacy rights link to a page (either Rakuten Advertising provided or Digital Advertising Alliance [DAA] provided) that provides the necessary disclosures and the opt-out.
 See the mock-up image of the privacy rights link and page below.

 In addition, if a publisher has implemented Rakuten Advertising tracking pixels, we will require that the publisher also send signals indicating the consumer’s opt-out status consistent with the IAB Signals Framework.

 A publisher will be relieved of this obligation if they can demonstrate that they geo-block California-based traffic or otherwise suppress California-based traffic from Rakuten Advertising’s tracking processes.

 Publisher Rollout and Enforcement

 CCPA laws go into effect on January 1, 2020 with enforcement beginning July 1, 2020.
 Given this timeline, the Rakuten Advertising network quality team will begin auditing implementation in Q1 2020.
 Failure to meet compliance requirements may result in:

 - Suspension of payments for publishers with California user transactions.